 3) It can accommodate low page counts or high page counts.
 Wire-O loops come in a variety of sizes to accommodate books of varying thicknesses.
 The more pages the book has, the larger the wire gauge and loop diameter must be for proper function and aesthetics.
 In addition to the natural metal color of silver, Wire-O binding is also available in certain painted colors.

 4) It works well with index tabs.
 Because the Wire-O binding method allows pages to turn freely and stay put without the need to manually hold them open, it is often the best choice for bound projects that require tabbed page dividers.
 Dividers with printed tabs are the perfect complement to any reference document - such as a report, presentation, training manual, directory, etc. - because they allow the user to quickly locate a specific page or topic.
 The tabs are often printed in varying colors and/or coded numerically to make them even easier to use.

 5) It is a readily available binding method.
 Though not quite as readily available as spiral coil binding, Wire-O binding is still a popular binding option, particularly for shorter production runs.
 Its popularity stems from the fact that it is a rather straightforward process that requires no adhesives, folded signatures or extensive preparation.
 Also, the metal loops are often inventoried in a variety of sizes and colors to complement a wide range of documents.

 Formax Printing has been producing books, flip charts, wall calendars and other bound documents for almost 30 years.
-If you have any additional questions about Wire-O binding, or have an upcoming Wire-O project, just give us a call at (314) 434-5500 or (866) 367-6221, or send us an email.
+If you have any additional questions about Wire-O binding, or have an upcoming Wire-O project, just give us a call at 866-367-6221 or submit our easy quote request form.
 We'll be happy to explain all your binding options as well as share some money-saving ideas with you.